AAIzadi/java-thread-problems/README.md

     Use ConcurrentHashMap to implement a thread-safe cache with a TTL (Time-to-Live) feature.

     Implement a custom ExecutorService that prioritizes tasks based on their priority.

+    Implement a RecursiveTask to perform parallel matrix inversion.

+    Use ForkJoinPool to parallelize the computation of the sum of a large list of matrices.

+    Implement a RecursiveTask to perform parallel FFT (Fast Fourier Transform) computation.

+    Use RecursiveAction to perform parallel data encryption (e.g., AES encryption).

+    Implement a RecursiveTask to perform parallel data decryption (e.g., AES decryption).

+    Use ForkJoinPool to parallelize the computation of the sum of a large list of cryptographic hashes.

+    Implement a RecursiveTask to perform parallel Monte Carlo simulation.

+    Use RecursiveAction to perform parallel data validation (e.g., checking for duplicates in a large dataset).

+    Implement a RecursiveTask to perform parallel data deduplication (e.g., removing duplicates from a large dataset).

+    Use ForkJoinPool to parallelize the computation of the sum of a large list of random numbers.